Skip to navigation Skip to content

 • The applicant must supply a letter from the school/education authority confirming the study load and study periods

-• When the study arrangements are complex, follow Tier 0 technical support - self-sufficiency
+• If the study arrangements are complex, follow Tier 0 technical support - self-sufficiency

-• When the part time study changes from week to week, assess and pay DED for each term in arrears
+• If the part-time study changes from week to week, assess and pay DED for each term in arrears

 Has the applicant supplied an AIC claim and verified the study load/study period details?